kubevirt/monitoring/docs/runbooks/KubevirtVmHighMemoryUsage.md

 ## Meaning

-This alert fires when a container hosting a virtual machine (VM) has less than 20 MB free memory.
+This alert fires when a container hosting a virtual machine (VM) has less than 50 Mi free memory before reaching its requested memory.

 ## Impact

-The virtual machine running inside the container is terminated by the runtime if the container's memory limit is exceeded.
+The virtual machine running inside the container is at risk of eviction by the runtime if the container's memory request is exceeded.

 ## Diagnosis